GlacierProtocol/glacierprotocol.github.io/_docs/deposit/deposit-execution.md

     of your funds with no recourse.</span>**
     3. Execute the transaction.
 5. Verify the deposit on the public blockchain.
-    1. Go to Blockr, paste the address into the search bar, and press Enter.
+    1. Go to Blockstream.info, paste the address into the search bar, and press Enter.
-    You'll be taken to a page that says "Bitcoin Address" at the top, with your
+    You'll be taken to a page that says "Address" at the top, with your
     <span class="warning">cold storage address</span> listed underneath.
-    2. Within a couple of minutes (and often much faster), you should be able to refresh this page and see your funds listed under "Unconfirmed".
+    2. Within a couple of seconds you should be able to refresh this page and see your unconfirmed transaction at the top of the transaction list.
-    3. Periodically refresh the page until you see the funds moved from "Unconfirmed" to be reflected in "Balance".
-This generally happens within 15 minutes; if the Bitcoin network is unusually congested, it may take longer.
+    3. Periodically refresh the page until you see the funds reflected in "Confirmed Unspent".
+    This may take anywhere from several minutes to many hours depending upon the fee rate you paid and how many other transactions are currently waiting to be confirmed on the network.

 Your funds are now secured in cold storage.